You Have to Want It

 Ostrander identifies another key challenge.

 “Socially, they face a complete culture shock and support elimination,” he says.
 “These guys are elite Formula One drivers with the best ‘pit crews’ in the world and then one day are left to learn everything on their own and do it alone.
 Since entering the military everything has been in a team and now there is no team.
-Additionally, and this falls under the psych section as well, the structure of the military and SOF is such a planned-out process and community that you can see how to go from E1 to E9 on a cart.
+Additionally, and this falls under the psych section as well, the structure of the military and SOF is such a planned-out process and community that you can see how to go from E1 to E9 on a chart.
 They are told what uniforms to wear each day, and their language is truly a different dialect of English.
 All of it gone in a single day and they are launched into a new community, culture, language, role and even uniform.”

 The Journey Back